 The eyelash viper has not yet been evaluated by the IUCN Red List.
 The species was removed from CITES Appendix III in 2002, they are no longer listed as threatened species.

-But even though they aren't listed as threatened, the species like many others faces risk of habitat loss and degradation from deforestation for timber, agriculture or urbanization.
+But even though they aren't listed as threatened, the species like many others faces the risk of habitat loss and degradation from deforestation for timber, agriculture or urbanization.

 Did You Know?